 Is Xanax Addictive?

-Xanax is considered one of the most addictive benzodiazepine medications on the market.
-When taken, even according to prescription, the effects of Xanax are felt quickly.
+Due to its addictive nature, Xanax is widely regarded as one of the benzodiazepines most commonly prescribed in the United States.
+When taken as prescribed, Xanax has a rapid onset of action.
 In many cases, daily use of Xanax for a period of six weeks or more will result in dependency.
 Despite being considered a drug with a low potential for abuse (as a Schedule IV controlled substance), thousands of people seek treatment each year for Xanax addiction or dependency.

 What to Do If You Find Out Your Loved One Is Abusing Xanax Pills That Are Blue?

 First, it is important to note there are indeed legal and safe Xanax prescription pills that are blue.
 They are generally a generic version of Xanax.
-However, a far more dangerous and potent version of Xanax pills that are blue circulates outside of legal prescriptions.
-Commonly referred to as “blue footballs,” these manufactured versions of Xanax often contain significantly higher doses of alprazolam and are laced with fentanyl, a powerful synthetic opioid.
+However, a far more dangerous and potent version of Xanax pills is that blue circulates outside of legal prescriptions.
+Blue footballs are a type of synthetic opioid-laced form of Xanax.
+These synthetic versions of the drug typically contain substantially higher doses of the active substance alprazole and are formulated with fentanyl.
 Fentanyl laced

 Xanax has been responsible for countless overdose deaths in recent years.